neondatabase/website/content/guides/laravel-volt-folio-multi-step-form.md

 ## Creating Models

 Next, let's create models for our `Applicant`, `Education`, and `WorkExperience` tables.
+Models in Laravel are used to interact with database tables and represent the data in your application in an object-oriented way.

 Laravel provides an easy way to generate models using the `artisan` command.

-Create the `Applicant` model:
+To create the `Applicant` model run:

 ```bash
 php artisan make:model Applicant